walletd/walletd/README.md

 ## Minimum supported Rust version

-mnemonics's MSRV is 1.60.
+mnemonic's MSRV is 1.60.

 ## Examples

-The [examples] folder contains various examples of how to use `mnemonics`.
+The [examples] folder contains various examples of how to use `mnemonic`.
 The [docs] also provide lots of code snippets and examples.

 ## Getting Help

-In the `mnemonics`'s repo we also have a [number of examples][examples] showing how to put everything together.
+In the `mnemonic`'s repo we also have a [number of examples][examples] showing how to put everything together.
 You're also welcome to open a [discussion] with your question.

 ## Contributing

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!
-We have a [contributing guide][contributing] to help you get involved in the `mnemonics` project.
+We have a [contributing guide][contributing] to help you get involved in the `mnemonic` project.

 ## License